 The choosing of your topic is one of the most difficult decisions that you will have to make in the whole exercise.
 It will depend on the kind of interests you have developed in Anthropology and the availability of supervisors with appropriate expertise.
-Please review the list of staff members and areas of interest on the Anthropology website.
+Please review the list of staff members and areas of interest on the Programme of Archaeology website.
 It is recommended that you consult with appropriate staff as soon as possible and before the end of your third year.
 If you have developed strengths in particular areas of your subject or become closely involved with certain courses, there would be considerable advantage in continuing with that work for your dissertation.

 One important consideration, and one reason for consulting closely with staff, is making sure that you select a topic that is practicable within the time available.
 The challenge here is selecting something that is going to make a satisfying and rewarding piece of research, but that will also be of such size and scope that you will be able to bring it to completion on time.
 In Archaeology it is usually not possible to undertake primary excavation research for a dissertation unless you have made prior arrangements with a supervisor.
 Otherwise, laboratory analyses of previously excavated assemblages of artefacts or animal remains are frequently undertaken.
 Equally common are projects based around the analysis of primary documentary sources on aspects of past cultures or critical reviews of literature on aspects of archaeological heritage management and applications of new technologies to archaeological issues.

 |Domestic Tuition Fees (NZD)||$4,001.00|